yahoo/YMCache/README.md

 # YMCache

 YMCache is a lightweight object caching solution for iOS and Mac OS X that is designed for highly parallel access scenarios.
-YMCache presents a familiar interface enumating `NSMutableDictionary`, while internally leveraging Apple's [Grand Central Dispath](https://developer.apple.com/library/ios/documentation/Performance/Reference/GCD_libdispatch_Ref/index.html) technology to strike a balance between perforamnce and consistency.
+YMCache presents a familiar interface emulating `NSMutableDictionary`, while internally leveraging Apple's [Grand Central Dispath](https://developer.apple.com/library/ios/documentation/Performance/Reference/GCD_libdispatch_Ref/index.html) technology to strike a balance between perforamnce and consistency.

-The Yahoo Finance iOS team uses YMCache to multiplex access to it's database of thousands of real-time stocks which change in unpredictable ways, at an unpredictable cadence.
-YMcache helps relieve the complexity of multi-thread access to a central data store by providing a set of easy to understand [reader-writer](https://en.wikipedia.org/wiki/Readers–writer_lock) access semantics.
+The Yahoo Finance iOS team uses YMCache to multiplex access to it's database of thousands of real-time stocks, which change in unpredictable ways, with an unpredictable cadence.
+YMCache helps relieve the complexity of multi-thread access to a central data store by providing a set of easy to understand [reader-writer](https://en.wikipedia.org/wiki/Readers–writer_lock) access semantics.

 ### Parallel Access